Axual/terraform-provider-axual/docs/index.md

 ## Compatibility
- - This terraform provider requires Management API 8.5.0+ due to some incompatible return types bugs fixed and replacement of depricated endpoint
+ - This Axual Terraform provider version (2.4.0) requires Management API 8.6.0+ because that's when these features were added: viewer groups (for Environment, Application and Topic) and Group Managers.

 ## Output